hetvshah/bProductive/README.md

 From designing to implementing, I've learned a lot technically and behaviorly.
 I'd say the following is an important takeaway I learned:

-⭐️ organization is key -- in design, code, and mind.
+⭐️ organization is key -- in design, mind, and code.

 ### Acknowledgements